phanx-wow/Broker_PlayedTime/README.txt

 The options panel can be found in the Interface Options window, or by right-clicking the plugin.

-To remove a character, type "/bpt delete Charname".
-If you have more than one character with the same name (eg. on different realms), you must also specify the realm name: "/bpt delete Charname Realmname".
+To remove a character, type “/bpt delete Charname”.
+If you have more than one character with the same name (eg. on different realms), you must also specify the realm name: “/bpt delete Charname Realmname”.
 Finally, character and realm names must be correctly capitalized.

 Localization
 ------------

-Compatible with all locales.
+Broker_PlayedTime is compatible with English, Deutsch, Español, Français, Русский, 한국어, 简体中文, and 正體中文 game clients.

-Translated into English, Deutsch, and Español.
-If can provide translations for another locale, send me a PM.
+Broker_PlayedTime is translated into English, Deutsch, and Español.
+If you can provide translations for any locale, please send me a PM on either download site.

 Feedback